 SECTION 1550.
-BidSmall purchase procedures on procurements up to fifty thousand dollars. ; when competitive bidding required.
+Small purchase procedures; when competitive bidding required.
 (S.C.
 Code § 11-35-1550)

-- (1) Authority.- The following small purchase procedures may be utilized only in conducting procurements that are up to fifty thousand dollars in actual or potential value, the amounts specified herein.
-Procurement requirements must not be artificially divided by governmental bodies so as to constitute a small purchase pursuant to this section. - (2) Competition and Price Reasonableness.

-(a) Purchases not in excess of two thousand five hundred dollars.
-No Competition.
-Small purchases not exceeding twoten thousand five hundred dollars may be accomplished without securing competitive quotations if the prices are considered reasonable. -The purchasing office must annotate the purchase requisition: ""Price is fair and reasonable?" and sign. -The purchases must be distributed equitably among qualified suppliers.-When practical, a quotation must be solicited from other than the previous supplier before placing a repeat order. -The administrative cost of verifying the reasonableness of the price of purchase ""not in excess of "" may more than offset potential savings in detecting instances of overpricing.
+- (1) Authority.
+The following small purchase procedures may be utilized only in conducting procurements that are up to the amounts specified herein.
+Procurement requirements must not be artificially divided by governmental bodies so as to constitute a small purchase pursuant to this section. - (2) Competition and Price Reasonableness. - (a) No Competition.
+Small purchases not exceeding ten thousand dollars may be accomplished without securing competitive quotations if the prices are considered reasonable.
+The purchasing office must annotate the purchase requisition: "Price is fair and reasonable" and sign.
+The purchases must be distributed equitably among qualified suppliers.
+When practical, a quotation must be solicited from other than the previous supplier before placing a repeat order.
+The administrative cost of verifying the reasonableness of the price of purchase "not in excess of" may more than offset potential savings in detecting instances of overpricing.
 Action to verify the reasonableness of the price need be taken only when the procurement officer of the governmental body suspects that the price may not be reasonable, comparison to previous price paid, or personal knowledge of the item involved.